 - Volatile organic compound sensors - Evanescent fiber-optic chemical sensor, grating light reflection spectroscopy (GLRS), miniature chemical flow probe sensor, chemical sensor arrays, MicroChemLab (gas phase), gold nanoparticle chemiresistors, electrical impedance of tethered lipid bilayers on planar electrodes, MicroHound, hyperspectral imaging, chemiresistor array

-- Biological sensors - Fatty acid methyl esters (FAME) analyser, insulator-based dielectrophoresis, biological sensor arrays, μProLab, MicroChemLab (Liquid)
+- Biological sensors - Fatty acid methyl esters (FAME) analyzer, insulator-based dielectrophoresis, biological sensor arrays, μProLab, MicroChemLab (Liquid)

-Sensors can also be split into types depending on environmental factors.
-These types of sensors include:
+Environmental sensors can also be split into types depending on environmental factors.
+These types of monitoring sensors include:

-- Tilt sensors – The tilt sensor relates the two different axes indicating a reference plane which may be in two different axes.
+- Tilt sensors – The tilt sensor relates the two different axes indicating a reference plane that may be in two different axes.
 This plays an important role in measuring tilt angles with reference to the Earth’s ground plane.
-Tilt sensors are common in industry and in game controllers.
+Tilt sensors are common in the industry and in game controllers.

 - Vibration sensors – Vibration sensors are important for displacement and acceleration with respect to the enduring impact on the environment.
-Displacement, linear velocity and acceleration are different factors which vibration sensors are measured according to.
+Displacement, linear velocity and acceleration are different factors by which vibration sensors are measured.